Behavioral & Cognitive Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-• Chronic traumatic encephalopathy is a neuropathological term describing abnormal protein deposits in a specific pattern in the brain; traumatic encephalopathy syndrome is the term used for the clinical presentation associated with disease. | |
+• Chronic traumatic encephalopathy (CTE) is a neuropathological term describing abnormal protein deposits in a specific pattern in the brain; traumatic encephalopathy syndrome is the term used for the clinical presentation associated with disease. | |

-• The clinical presentation includes a progressive form of dementia similar to, but distinct from, Alzheimer disease. | |
+• The clinical presentation of chronic traumatic encephalopathy includes a progressive form of dementia similar to, but distinct from, Alzheimer disease, although it can be mistaken for it. | |

 • The only known risk factor is a history of either multiple mild or at least one moderate to severe traumatic brain injury; signs and symptoms of disease often begin years or even decades after the last reported head injury. | |

-• To date, more than 99% of cases of symptomatic former professional American football players tested were confirmed to have chronic traumatic encephalopathy at autopsy; an all-cause dementia brain bank found no evidence of the disease in cases without documented head trauma and 32% prevalence in those with history of contact sports participation. | |
+• To date, more than 99% of cases of symptomatic former professional American football players tested were confirmed to have chronic traumatic encephalopathy at autopsy; an all-cause dementia brain bank found no evidence of the disease in cases without documented repetitive head trauma and 32% prevalence in those with history of contact sports participation. | |

-• As with other neurodegenerative diseases, there is no cure for chronic traumatic encephalopathy, and treatment is largely symptomatic. | |
+• There is no cure for chronic traumatic encephalopathy; treatment is symptomatic. | |

-• Current research is underway to diagnose the clinical traumatic encephalopathy syndrome, and subsequently chronic traumatic encephalopathy, in living patients using clinical evaluation criteria and biomarkers, such as serum, cerebrospinal fluid, and imaging studies. |
+• Current research is underway to diagnose traumatic encephalopathy syndrome, and subsequently chronic traumatic encephalopathy, in living patients using clinical evaluation criteria and biomarkers, such as serum, cerebrospinal fluid, and imaging studies. |

 •·Memory impairment (84.8%) | |